gcaglio/echobridge/README.md

 Please keep in mind that the Amazon Echo devices need to have the response back to their invocation as soon as possibile: you cannot invoke a long running job.
 In this scenario you need to start an async thread that basically do what you need to be done and update the "status" variable.

+# How to run EchoBridge
+To run echobridge in its "basic" configuration you need only a JDK/JRE.
+Example command line :
+C:\utility\jdk-14.0.2\bin\javaw.exe -classpath "C:\...\echobridge\bin" net.cantylab.EchoBridgeServer "C:\..\echobridge\conf\configuration.xml"

+# Dependencies
+To use MQTTDevices class you need the MQTT_PAHO_CLIENT library.
+You need only to add the mqtt_paho_client.jar file in the command line like in the example below :
+C:\utility\jdk-14.0.2\bin\javaw.exe -classpath "C:\...\echobridge\bin;C:\..\echobridge\libs\mqtt_paho_client.jar" net.cantylab.EchoBridgeServer "C:\..\echobridge\conf\configuration.xml"

 # Latest Changes
 In the next releases i will add support for :